billynewport/datasurface/docs/Tutorial.md

 # Creating the initial ecosystem model

 DataSurface has a starter repository which can be cloned to get started.
 It's located [here](http://www.github.com/billynewport/datasurfacetemplate).
-To get started, we need to make a new github repository which will contain the live version of our ecosystem model.
+To get started, we need to make a new github repository which will contain the live version of your ecosystem model.

-The is named http://www.github.com/billynewport/test-surface in this tutorial.
+This is named http://www.github.com/billynewport/test-surface in this tutorial.
+Please use the your repository names.
 The main branch will be the live model.
 We will create the test-surface repository in github.
-We now have an empty repository.
-Next, we will clone the starter repository and then push it to the new repository.
+We now have an empty git repository.
+Next, we will clone the starter repository and then push it to this repository.

 ```shell
 mkdir ~/models